microsoft/vscode-python-debugger/README.md

 # Python Debugger extension for Visual Studio Code

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) that supports Python debugging with debugpy.
 Python Debugger provides a seamless debugging experience by allowing you to set breakpoints, step through code, inspect variables, and perform other essential debugging tasks.
-The debugy extension offers debugging support for various types of Python applications including scripts, web applications, remote processes, and multi-threaded processes.
+The debugpy extension offers debugging support for various types of Python applications including scripts, web applications, remote processes, and multi-threaded processes.

 Note:
 - The Python extension offers the python debugger extension as an optional installation, including it during the setup process.